Clementia of Catanzaro

-Clementia (Note: (Clémence, /fr/; Clemenza, /it/)) was the ruling countess of Catanzaro in the Kingdom of Sicily.
+Clementia (Note: Clémence, /fr/; Clemenza, /it/.) was the ruling countess of Catanzaro in the Kingdom of Sicily.
 She played a major role in the baronial rebellion of 1160–1162.

-Clementia was the daughter and sole heiress of Count Raymond of Catanzaro and Segelgarda (Sikilgarda, died 1167).
+Clementia was the daughter and sole heiress of Count Raymond of Catanzaro and Segelgarda (Sikilgarda; died 1167).
 Her father succeeded his elder brother, Geoffrey, before 1145.
-The earliest known account of Clementia is in charter of her paternal grandmother, Bertha, who made a donation for the salvation of her son Geoffrey in December 1145.
+The earliest known account of Clementia appears in a charter issued by her paternal grandmother, Bertha, who made a donation for the salvation of her son Geoffrey in December 1145.

-By early 1158, Clementia had succeeded her father as Countess of Catanzaro, but was limited to power, due to her still being a child under the regency of her widowed mother.
-In 1160, she made her presence by playing a major role in the revolt that broke out late that year.
-According to the contemporary chronicler, Hugo Falcandus and Archbishop Romuald II of Salerno, several counts led by Count Robert III of Loritello conspired to have the Admiral Maio of Bari assassinated.
+By early 1158, Clementia had succeeded her father as Countess of Catanzaro, though her authority was limited during her minority under the regency of her widowed mother.
+In 1160, as a significant figure in the revolt that broke out later that year.
+According to the contemporary chronicler, Hugo Falcandus and Archbishop Romuald II of Salerno, several counts led by Count Robert III of Loritello conspired to have Admiral Maio of Bari assassinated.